GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 You don't specify the first two arguments "image" and "drawable" as you do with script-fu-register in v2.
 Those arguments are implicit.
-As a convenience, ScriptFu and GIMP registers those arguments in the PDB for you.
+As a convenience, ScriptFu and LIGMA registers those arguments in the PDB for you.

 The run func that you define in your script must have those formal arguments.
 For example: